Trivadis/plsql-cop-validators/README.md

 3. Install the required db* CODECOP libraries

-   These libraries are not available in public Maven repositories into your local Maven repository.
+   These libraries are not available in public Maven repositories.
+However, they are part of the db* CODECOP Command Line installed in step 1.
+You need to install these libraries into your local Maven repository.

    Open a terminal window in the cop-validators root folder and run Run the following shell script:

       ./install_tvdcc_libs.sh